Ghost (2019 film): Plot

 However, Karan claims that he spent that night at Bob's apartment as he was not able to drive.
 Meanwhile, Bob notices something and departs for a mental institute in Leeds.
 He calls Karan, telling him that he knows whose spirit is doing all these but before he could tell who is behind all these, Bob himself is killed by that ghost who had previously killed Barkha.
 After more investigation, Simran found that Karan was with a girl on the night his wife died but that girl was missing in the police report.
 After consulting a demonologist, it was revealed that that girl was possessed and Karan was also possessed, and being under possession he actually killed Barkha and that's why he didn't remember that night very much.
 Further, it was revealed that Barkha was in a lesbian relationship with a girl but instead married Karan for fame and money.
 When that girl blackmailed Barkha to tell the truth or bear the consequences, she was taken to the mental institute.
-There she met Simran's father (Vikram Bhatt), a doctor.
+There she met Simran's father, a doctor.
 That girl committed suicide so that she can take revenge on those three after becoming a ghost.
 She gave a locket to Simran's father and told him to deliver it to Barkha after her death.
 It was also revealed that the locket contained all her power.
 Later the missing girl was found dead and the blame fell upon Karan.
 Simran, with the help of her ex-boyfriend, conducted an exorcism during which the ghost took control over Karan.
 Simran broke the locket in the nick of time.
 Thus, Karan got saved and finally proved his innocence.
 Karan and Simran confess their love for each other.
 Later Karan gave a party in his house after winning the election, and a cellmate of the deceased girl gave him a box.
 Unknown to Karan, it had the broken locket inside, indicating that the curse is not over yet.